-Medical Effects of Cannabis in Various Diseases:
+Medical Effects of Cannabis on Various Diseases:

-In a recent Canadian study, cannabis even calmed arthritic lab rats.
+In a recent Canadian study, the benefits of medical marijuanas even calmed arthritic lab rats.
 Surprisingly, there is (still) little evidence from human studies for the most common type of arthritis, osteoarthritis, and diseases that affects 50% of adults 65 and older.
 Clinical trials are underway.
 But who is waiting?
 In a 2019 survey in Colorado, arthritis was the top reason older adults used cannabis, followed by back pain.
 Overall, 79% said it helped.

 McKnight, the retired sales executive from Ocala, says the herb allowed him to stop taking opiates for arthritis in his hip.
-“I never got addicted, but I never liked it,” McKnight says of hydrocodone, as he and his wife sat in the waiting room of the Trulieve medical marijuana dispensary near The Villages in Florida.
+“I never got addicted, but I never liked it,” McKnight says of hydrocodone as he and his wife sat in the waiting room of the Trulieve medical marijuana dispensary near The Villages in Florida.
 Now, I don’t feel so sore.
 I sleep better.
 It is a miraculous plant”.

 NASEM classifies the scientific evidence on whether you sleep better when using cannabis as only “moderate.”
 But that hasn’t slowed down older users.
 More than one in three people in a Colorado survey tried marijuana to sleep; 86% said it helped.
 “I have had peripheral neuropathy in my left foot for decades.
 The shooting pain kept me from sleeping,” says Paul Kinder.

 Choosing cannabis for sleep can be tricky.
 A little THC helps, but too much might keep you awake.
 According to a recent Palo Alto University study, insufficient CBD may interfere with good sleep.
 At the same time, a higher dose may help you sleep longer and wake up fewer times during the night.